thomas-saigre/LaTeX-utils/beamerthemeNogent/README.md

 ## `\ajouterdansheadline`

-The function `\ajouterdansheadline` allow to add some text or link in the right part of the head line (on the example above, it is a right arrow) :
+The function `\ajouterdansheadline` allows to add some text or link in the right part of the head line (on the example above, it is a right arrow) :

     \ajouterdansheadline{\hyperlink{label}{$\rightarrow$}}